- Home

 Planning Applications & Permits

-Below is information about each application and permit, including links to the City Code, documents outlining process and policy, and dates of Planning Commission and Board of Zoning Appeals meetings.
+Explore detailed information on each application type, including links to City Code, step-by-step guides on processes and policies, and key dates for Planning Commission and Board of Zoning Appeals (BZA) meetings.

 Learn about the City's Accessory Dwelling Unit (ADU) process.